sainath7878/joddkeep/README.md

 ### Installation

-Clone the repository on your local machine by typing the below commands on your terminal and cd to `joddkart`.
+Clone the repository on your local machine by typing the below commands on your terminal and cd to `joddkeep`.

 ```
 git clone https://github.com/sainath7878/joddkeep.git